nymtech/nym/documentation/docs/src/nodes/network-requester-setup.md

 # returns: allowed.list  unknown.list
 ```

 We already know that `allowed.list` is what lets requests go through.
 All unknown requests are logged to `unknown.list`.
-If you want to try using a new client type, just start the new application, point it at your local SOCKS5 proxy (configured to use your remote `nym-network-requester`), and keep copying URLs from `unknown.list` into `allowed.list` (it may take multiple tries until you get all of them, depending on the complexity of the application).
+If you want to try using a new client type, just start the new application, point it at your local [socks client](../clients/socsk5-client.md) (configured to use your remote `nym-network-requester`), and keep copying URLs from `unknown.list` into `allowed.list` (it may take multiple tries until you get all of them, depending on the complexity of the application).
+Make sure to restart your network requester!

-If you add support for a new application, we'd love to hear about it: let us know or submit a commented pull request on `allowed.list.sample`.

 > If you are adding custom domains, please note that whilst they may appear in the logs of your network-requester as something like `api-0.core.keybaseapi.com:443`, you **only need** to include the main domain name, in this instance `keybaseapi.com`

 ### Running an open proxy
 If you *really* want to run an open proxy, perhaps for testing purposes for your own use or among a small group of trusted friends, it is possible to do so.
 You can disable network checks by passing the flag `--open-proxy` flag when you run it.
 If you run in this configuration, you do so at your own risk.